|site search by freefind|

 Should I refinance home mortgage?
-Refinancing home mortgage can be a good residential mortgage money saving strategy.
-People have many reasons to refinance their mortgage - to cash out equity to invest, buy another property, put their kids through university or buy a car.
+Refinancing can be a good money saving strategy.
+People have many reasons to refinance their mortgage - to cash out tax-free equity to invest, buy another property, put their kids through university or buy a car.
 Sometimes it's spousal separation and clients need a new mortgage to buy out the spouse leaving the matrimonial home.
-But, the most common reason is to consolidate expensive debt, improve cash flow and quality of life and rebuild financially.
+But, the most common reason is to consolidate expensive debt, improve cash flow and rebuild financially.

 A prepayment penalty is the amount of interest still owing on the balance of the mortgage term on your initial contract.